DollarAkshay/cbh-take-home-project/Ticket_Breakdown.md

 **Description:** We need to include the custom id for each Agent in the list of Shifts returned by `getShiftsByFacility`.
 The function would need to make another call to the database to get the custom id for each Agent given the Facility's id and the Agent's internal id.

 **Acceptance Criteria:**
-- The function should return a list of Shifts with the custom id for each Agent included in the metadata
+- The function should return a list of shifts with the custom id for each Agent included in the metadata

 **Time Estimate:** 1 hour

 ## Ticket 4

-**Title*:** The `generateReport` function should include the custom id for each Agent.
+**Title:** The `generateReport` function should include the custom id for each Agent.

 **Description:** We need to include the custom id for each Agent in the report.
 No aditional calls to the database are needed since the function already has access to the list of Shifts provided by `getShiftsByFacility` which includes the custom id for each Agent.